ab31mohit/inter-iit_Team62/README.md

 - setting up the simulation environment on your local system
 - implementing motor failure through custom PX4 based module
 - generating the results for real time behaviour of drone on motor failure
 - running the motor failure & motor detection modules based on PX4 architecture
+- Demonstration of complete motor failure, motor detection and control architecture in simulation enviroment.
-The detection module will automatically trigger the landing or hovering modules.
+The detection module will automatically trigger the control module.

 ## Pre-requisites :
 - You system should have ubuntu-22.04 LTS Desktop installed (either dual booted with windows or completely ubuntu 22).